theprivateer/blog/packages/privateer/basecms/README.md

 - an authenticatable `User` model if asset ownership is needed
 - public Blade templates for posts, pages, and categories
 - any custom content types such as Notes
+- a site access policy on the `User` model if Filament tenancy is enabled
 - a sitemap service if the app wants sitemap regeneration on content save
 - feed configuration and any site-level composition outside the shared CMS domain